RECENT EXHIBITION: Street View

 (CONTACT Festival Feature Exhibition)

-Michael Wolf is an internationally renowned photographer, known for his impressive large format images of dense architectural landscapes in cities like Paris, Chicago and Hong Kong.
+Michael Wolf (1954-2019) was an internationally renowned photographer, known for his impressive large-format images of dense architectural landscapes in cities like Paris, Chicago, and Hong Kong.

 Wolf began his interest in photography when studying at UC Berkeley and the Folkwang School with Otto Steinert in Essen, Germany.
-Wolf later moved to Hong Kong in 1994 to begin his artistic career as a contract photographer for Stern Magazine.
-Since 2001, Wolf has been focusing on his own projects, drawing his focus to the tradition of socially concerned photography, while also engaging with the radical transformation of photography of recent years.
-From this unique perspective, he has produced a body of work which deals with the complex reality of contemporary city life in a way that defies categorization.
+He later moved to Hong Kong in 1994 to begin his artistic career as a contract photographer for Stern Magazine.
+In 2001, Wolf began focusing on his own projects, drawing his focus to the tradition of socially concerned photography, while also engaging with the radical transformation of photography of recent years.
+From this unique perspective, he produced a body of work concerned with the complex reality of contemporary city life in a way that defies categorization.